doctrine/dbal/UPGRADE.md

 The methods `AbstractPlatform::getReadLockSQL()`, `::getWriteLockSQL()` and `::getForUpdateSQL()` have been removed Use `QueryBuilder::forUpdate()` as a replacement for the latter.

-## BC BREAK: BIGINT vales are cast to int if possible
+## BC BREAK: BIGINT values are cast to int if possible

 `BigIntType` casts values retrieved from the database to int if they're inside the integer range of PHP.
 Previously, those values were always cast to string.